Burson (company): Training

 Within the industry Burson-Marsteller was known for its effective company employee training programs and for having helped to develop the careers of many members of the public relations industry.
 From early in the company's history, employees were expected to participate in ongoing training.
 Due to this practice, Harold Burson estimated in the early 1980s that 65 percent of the company's costs were related to human resources.
 The aim of Burson-Marsteller's training was to create a uniform approach to public relations across all clients and locations.
 In 2005, the company launched Burson-Marsteller University, providing comprehensive training to its executives in developing corporate communications that are consistent worldwide while remaining culturally appropriate.
-In 2009, when the firm debuted a new approach to public relations called "Evidence-Based Communications", Burson-Marsteller also introduced an extensive training program designed to help employees apply it to ongoing projects and new proposals.
 Specific training was also provided to employees relevant to their practice areas.
 In the Issues & Crisis Group, employees were trained to communicate the correct information during crises for a variety of different clients and issues.

 In an interview in 2003, Harold Burson was quoted as saying that Burson-Marsteller has been "A training ground for the industry," with more than 35,000 people continuing to participate in the company's alumni network as of 2010.